OvercastNetwork/ProjectAres/README.md

 to be used.
 There is a built-in default backend that implements minimal functionality for running a standalone server.
 The api-ocn plugin is the backend implementation for the former Overcast Network.

-# Running

-The Bukkit plugins in this repo work only with SportBukkit, not regular CraftBukkit.

-Appropriate SportBukkit settings are provided in `bukkit.yml.sample` in this folder.
-Of particular interest are these:

-* `settings.bungeecord: true` This is required in order to connect through Bungee
-* `settings.legacy-knockback: true` Emulate knockback mechanics from older versions of Minecraft
-* `settings.water-pushes-tnt: false` Disable water pushing TNT, a newer Minecraft feature that we don't use.

-These plugins are required for any SportBukkit server:

-* raven-bukkit
-* bukkit-settings
-* api-bukkit
-* commons-bukkit
-* Channels
-* chatmoderator (optional)

-For a PGM server, you also need these:

-* PGM
-* Tourney (optional)

-For a Lobby server, you just need the Lobby plugin.

 # Coding Guidelines